codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops.md

 | `brew` | N/A| `brew tap codefresh-io/cli && brew install cf2`|

 ### Install the GitOps CLI
-Install the Codefresh CLI using the option that best suits you: `curl`, `brew`, or standard download.
+Install the GitOps CLI using the option that best suits you: `curl`, `brew`, or standard download.
-If you are not sure which OS to select for `curl`, simply select one, and Codefresh automatically identifies and selects the right OS for CLI installation.
+If you are not sure which OS to select for `curl`, simply select one, and Codefresh automatically identifies and selects the right OS for the installation.

 1. Do one of the following:
   * For first-time installation, go to the Welcome page, select **+ Install Runtime**.